Hardware On Demand

 When to Use On Demand Mode

 Selecting the On Demand mode will submit your job into the run queue, but it may experience a moderate delay before the run is started.
 Moreover, once the job begins to run, depending on resource demands, the job maybe be automatically stopped and restarted.
-This restart process may occur at most once per job submission.
 Therefore, the On Demand option is not generally recommended for jobs with long run times or subject to upcoming deadlines.